RussellMDavis/RussellMDavis.github.io/README.md

 ## Russell Davis

 The various projects I have completed are listed below.
+Most were done as part of a group, but I was fully

+involved in every aspect of each project and am responsible for the concepts applied in each.

 Each has an internal Readme to provide further information.

 # R